Struggling to get interviews?

 May 20XX

-Here’s an example of how to format your education section if you’re adding additional information:
+Here’s how to format your education section if you want to add honors, coursework, or extracurricular activities:

 EDUCATION